 This enchanting stretch of road is around 2kms long and lined with beautiful mahogany trees between the towns of Minalulan and Liloan.

 When you enter this parallel tunnel of trees, you’ll feel like you’ve just entered another realm.
 You will also notice the temperature drop drastically as you drive through the man-made forest because the canopy above almost completely cuts out the sun.

 There is also a nearby beach just before you arrive at the man-made forest that is worth checking out for a quick photo.

 Search All → Tours in the Philippines with Klook

 Man-made forest in Siquijor

-Talisay Beach Siquijor is not as crowded and popular as Paliton Beach which is why you should definitely find the time on your Siquijor itinerary to visit this underrated beach.
+Talisay Beach Siquijor is not as crowded and popular as Paliton Beach which is why you should definitely find the time to visit this underrated beach.

 Talisay Beach can be found between Lazi and Maria which is also in the same direction as Salagdoong Beach.
 There is no official entry point for Talisay Beach, you can just park your scooter on the side of the road and follow one of the dirt trails down to the shoreline.